pascalpdx/brainsilo.org/content/membership/index.md

 If you haven't seen our space yet but are interested in being one of our first members, [contact us](/contact/) to setup a tour.

 ## Membership FAQ

+### What Equipment Do You Have?

+Check out our [Equipment page](/about/equipment/) for an updated list of our equipment.

 ### What Volunteer Commitment Are You Looking For?